pmateusz/pmateusz.github.io/debian.md

-# Setup a Debian Machine :penguin:
+# Setup a Debian/Ubuntu Machine

 Instructions were tested on Debian 8.7 (jessie).